ssrg-vt/RustyMPK/index.md

 libhermitMPK is a new design bringing memory isolation inside a unikernel instance while keeping a single address space.
 Intra-unikernel isolation can be provided without impacting the lightweightness and performance benefits of unikernels by leveraging Intel Memory Protection Keys (MPK). libhermitMPK provides isolation between trusted and untrusted components: (1) safe from unsafe Rust kernel code and (2) kernel from user code.
 <p align="center">
   <img width="400" src="img/memory_rayout.png">
 </p>

-We implement libhermitMPK on top of [RustyHermit](https://github.com/hermitcore/libhermit-rs).
+libhermitMPK is implemented on top of [RustyHermit](https://github.com/hermitcore/libhermit-rs).
 *For more details see our [VEE'20 paper](https://www.ssrg.ece.vt.edu/papers/vee20-mpk.pdf).*

 ### Trying it out